cheungtitus/ansible-gns3/README.md

 #### SSH via management network
 This is representative to how the network will be setup or updated normally using SSH.
 Most of the settings will be project specific and is not included in this repo.
+It is important that the Ansible Controller sits physically on the same network as the ESXi server as going through additional firewall or NAT devices would cause issues for reaching to the management spines.
 ```<!-- language: lang-none -->
 -----------------------------------------------------------------------------------------------------------------------------------|
 |                                   |-------------------------------------------------------------------------------------------|  |